Kossit73/Microbrewery/README.md

 streamlit run streamlit_app.py
 ```
 Use the horizontal tab bar to adjust key assumptions (WACC, exit multiple, inflation, dividend timing) and to download a fully formatted Excel workbook of the results.

+## Valuation Toolkit

+This repository now includes the `finmodel` package that implements a modular valuation toolkit (DCF/rNPV, scenarios, forecasts, Monte Carlo, and ML multiples).
+See `docs/ARCHITECTURE.md` for class-level details.